baudneo/cync-lan/README.md

 `>` is device to server, `<` is server to device.

 # Firewall
-Once the devices are local, they must be able to initiate a connection to the cync-lan server.
-If you block them from internet, don't forget to allow them to connect to the cync-lan server.
+Once the devices are local, they must be able to initiate a connection to the `cync-lan` server.
+If you block them from internet, don't forget to allow them to connect to the `cync-lan` server.

+## OPNsense Example
+Please see the [example](./docs/troubleshooting.md#opnsense-firewall-example) in the troubleshooting docs.

 # Power cycle devices after DNS re-route
 Devices make a DNS query on first startup (or after a network loss, like AP reboot) -